writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 We are still thinking about how best to handle sponsorship for a hybrid event, and will release our prospectus soon.

-If you are already excited about sponsoring, you can always reach out to us now.
+If you are already excited about sponsoring, reach out to us at sponsorship@writethedocs.org.
-We're always open to customization on our sponsorships, especially given the new format.
+We're open to customization or new ideas for our sponsorships levels, especially given the new format.
-You can always reach us with ideas or questions at sponsorship@writethedocs.org.

-Stay Updated
+Keep in touch
 ------------

 Want to find out what's happening with the conference, or enjoy our monthly global community newsletter?